asuvarna31/asuvarna31.github.io/_pages/publications.md

 - [The Book of Lost Names](https://www.amazon.com/Book-Lost-Names-Kristin-Harmel/dp/1982131896) by Kristin Harmel
 - [Life of Pi](https://www.goodreads.com/book/show/4214.Life_of_Pi) by Yann Martel
 - [The White Tiger](https://www.amazon.com/White-Tiger-Novel-Aravind-Adiga/dp/1416562605) by Aravind Adiga
+- [The Housemaid](https://www.goodreads.com/book/show/60556912-the-housemaid) by Frieda McFadden - *This book was exceedingly addictive.
+It transported me to the Long Island house where Millie the housemaid, serves Nina a spoilt moody housewife and Andrew the dashing sweet rich guy who dotes on his wife.
+What follows is a series of twists and turns that captivates you!*